Dye & Durham Partners with Robin AI to Enhance Customer Experience with Cutting-Edge AI Solutions in Unity

 In partnership with Anthropic and AWS, Robin AI uses generative AI trained on legal documents to support legal professionals with drafting, analyzing and reviewing contracts.
 With best-in-class security, Robin AI software is built for businesses that handle sensitive data, and it has a team of in-house AI and legal experts who ensure the highest levels of quality and accuracy in the model.

-The partnership with Robin AI has been in development over the last several months and both companies are excited to bring the Unity Contract Draft and Review to the market shortly.
+The partnership with Robin AI has been in development over the last several months and both companies are excited to bring the Unity Contract Draft and Review to the market in the near term.

 ABOUT DYE & DURHAM